pratik705/aio-16/README.md

       - qemu-img
       - libguestfs-tools
       - libguestfs-xfs

+    - You have Red Hat credentials and pool ID to register a RHEL8 virtual machine to Red Hat Network and login Red Hat docker registry.
+You will be prompted during the playbook execution.
     - Virtual machine should be able to subscribe to the following Red Hat repositories:
       - rhel-8-for-x86_64-baseos-eus-rpms
       - rhel-8-for-x86_64-appstream-eus-rpms